If you’re buying a home with someone else – or already have – you may be wondering how to handle your taxes.

 As part of your monthly mortgage payment goes toward interest on the loan, the IRS allows you to deduct this expense from taxable income and lower your overall tax liability.

-To claim your mortgage interest deduction, itemize your deductions on Schedule A of your tax return.
+To claim your mortgage interest deduction, itemize your deductions on Schedule A of your federal tax return.

 Splitting Mortgage Interest Deduction Between Joint Owners